fbpx

 The primary drawback of Gironda’s training is that it isn’t as suited for strength gains.
 You can (and should) aim for progressive overload, but improvements will occur more slowly than with a more traditional approach like the 5×5 program.
 Another potential issue is that you might experience a breakdown in technique because you’re forced to do many reps in just six to eight minutes.

-We believe that Vince Gironda’s 8×8 plan is good.
-It certainly isn’t a long-term training approach, but it works well for its purpose––fat loss.
 The method is better suited for more advanced trainees who aren’t strangers to high-repetition training.
 Doing sets of 8 reps might not feel challenging, but you must do 8 sets and 64 reps, which can be exhausting, especially on demanding exercises like the barbell squat.

 Share on pinterest